- Find Help

 Even if you are working with an agency, you will want to interview the person, get references, do background checks.
 Use the following guide to help you with the hiring process.

-The following guide, Choosing a Caregiver: A Guide for Individuals and Families with Special Needs, published by the South Carolina Department of Disabilities and Special Needs offers hiring tips for consumers and families, an interview checklist, safety tips, information on developing an emergency plan, as well as a number of helpful checklists and worksheets.
+The following guide, Choosing the Right Caregiver: A Guide for Families, offers hiring tips for consumers and families, an interview checklist, safety tips, information on developing an emergency plan, as well as a number of helpful checklists and worksheets.

 Different types of Respite Care Providers